Skip to content

 3. Choice styles override base styles for the same CSS properties

-Multiple option sets and style precedence:
+Multiple preset sets and style precedence:

 <!-- bg-color styles override any conflicting styles from spacing -->

-<td mm-options="spacing,bg-color" style="padding: 40px 20px;">
+<td mm-presets="spacing,bg-color" style="padding: 40px 20px;">

 • spacing choice sets color: #333333